 Two council seats, Vanessa Soukup and Michael McGuire, expire at the end of 2014.
 Councilmember Michael "Mike" McGuire refiled in 2014 and will run against Prior Lake residents Andy Gonyou and Annette Thompson.
 Each of the two terms is four years.
 The general election is on Tuesday, Nov.
 4, 2014, from 7 a.m. to 8 p.m.

 The Prior Lake City Council adopted even-year elections in 2006 to save money, allow City elections to correspond with state and national elections, allowing more people to participate in the process.
+To be eligible for candidacy you must be a resident for 30 days before the election, be a qualified voter, 21 years old and not running for another office in the same election.

 For election results in Scott County, go here.
 The Scott County Election Hotline is (952) 496-8172.